These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 (c) Interpretation: Any ambiguity in this Agreement shall be interpreted to permit compliance with the HIPAA Rules and shall be resolved in a manner that allows Covered Entity and Business Associate to comply with applicable law.

-(f) Relationship of Parties: Business Associate is an independent contractor and not an agent of Covered Entity under this Agreement.
+(e) Relationship of Parties: Business Associate is an independent contractor and not an agent of Covered Entity under this Agreement.
 Business Associate has the sole right and obligation to supervise, manage, contract, direct, procure, perform or cause to be performed all Business Associate obligations under this Agreement.

-(g) No Third Party Beneficiaries: Nothing express or implied in this Agreement is intended to confer, nor shall anything herein confer, upon any person other than Covered Entity, Business Associate and their respective successors and assigns, any rights, remedies, obligations, or liabilities whatsoever, and no other person or entity shall be a third party beneficiary of this Agreement.
+(f) No Third Party Beneficiaries: Nothing express or implied in this Agreement is intended to confer, nor shall anything herein confer, upon any person other than Covered Entity, Business Associate and their respective successors and assigns, any rights, remedies, obligations, or liabilities whatsoever, and no other person or entity shall be a third party beneficiary of this Agreement.